Tigerfish (torpedo): In-service performance

 Early models suffered from poor reliability: only 40% of the Mod 0 ASW model performed as designed.
 The torpedo depended in large part on the remote-control system, but the weapon tended to dip during launch, severing the control wire.
 A redesigned version, designated the Tigerfish Mod 1, aimed to rectify some of the original model's faults but failed its initial fleet acceptance trials in 1979 despite some improvements.
 Lacking any alternative it was nevertheless issued to the fleet (alongside the Mod 0 which also failed its own fresh acceptance trials the same year) in 1980.
-When HMS Conqueror sank the ARA General Belgrano during the 1982 Falklands war she used the "point and shoot" 21-inch Mark VIII torpedoes rather than her Tigerfish.
+When HMS Conqueror sank the ARA General Belgrano during the 1982 Falklands War she used the "point and shoot" 21-inch Mark VIII torpedoes rather than her Tigerfish.
 The Mark VIII had no homing system but, despite the design being over 50 years old at the time, was far more reliable and carried a greater high-explosive payload.
 In a test carried out by submarines returning to the UK after the war, two of five Mod 1 Tigerfish fired at a target hulk failed to function at all and the remaining three failed to hit the target.

-A measure of the Royal Navy's need for a reliable means of dealing with fast, deep-diving, time-urgent targets at long range resulted in a project to arm Tigerfish with a nuclear warhead to offset its poor diving depth and homing performance and to increase kill probability close to 90%.
+The Royal Navy's need for a reliable means of dealing with fast, deep-diving, time-urgent targets at long range resulted in a project to arm Tigerfish with a nuclear warhead to offset its poor diving depth and homing performance and to push kill probability close to 90%.
 Various other measures were proposed in mid-1969, including purchase of U.S. weapons such as the Mark 45 ASTOR nuclear torpedo, the Mark 48 Mod-1 torpedo or the Subroc rocket.
 Alternatively, at the initiative of Flag Officer Submarines (FOSM), a nuclear warhead might be fitted to the unguided, shallow-running and short-ranged, but reliable Mark VIII torpedo.
-Flag Officer Submarines minuted that the proposal to arm the Mark VIII with the WE.177A warhead would, despite the torpedo's performance shortcomings, be "much superior to any present British submarine weapon ..."
+Flag Officer Submarines minuted that the proposal to arm the Mark VIII with the WE.177A warhead would, despite the torpedo's performance shortcomings, result in a torpedo "much superior to any present British submarine weapon ..."
 However, the short range of the Mark VIII put the firing submarine within damage range of the nuclear warhead of its torpedo.

 The Marconi Consolidation Programme of the early 1980s finally produced the Mod 2 with reliability improved to 80%, which the Royal Navy accepted as the best that could be achieved with a basic design that was incapable of further development.
 By 1987, 600 Tigerfish had been modified to the Mod 2 standard.

-Further improvements, including improved under-ice, and anti-surface performance led to a Mod 2* (enhanced) version being accepted into the fleet in 1992.
+Further improvements, including improved under-ice and anti-surface performance led to a Mod 2* (enhanced) version being accepted into the fleet in 1992.
 The new version featured substantial changes to batteries, sensors and warhead.
 Further software enhancements continued throughout its operational life.